eduardo-santos/react-native-github-client-graphql/README.md

 Feel free to create your own Github OAuth App and update the `githupAppClient.js` information with your own if you don't want to use the one that i've created.

 ### The Project Content
 The main idea of the project is to use the Github GraphQL API to get the logged user repository list and profile information, and show these two content informations in a [bottom tav navigator](https://reactnavigation.org/docs/en/tab-based-navigation.html).
+The repository list will be show in a swipe to refresh list with error handling and loading data indicator.
+The user profile content will also handle errors and show loading data indicator.

 The project contains tests using `Jest`, focused on the components and the login redux actions.
 The components test will generate `snapshots` that can be updated when component changes are made.